 The work of the Committee is prepared by the Bureau.

-The Bureau consists of a Chairperson, a Vice-Chairperson and three other members, elected by the Committee from among the delegations enjoying voting rights in the Committee.
+The Bureau consists of a Chairperson, two Vice-Chairpersons and two other members, elected by the Committee from among the delegations enjoying voting rights in the Committee.
 The mandate of the members of the Bureau is two years, renewable once.

 The current Bureau is composed as follows: